North Carolina Benefits

 Hunting and Fishing Licenses

 Veterans who are rated 50 to 100 percent disabled are eligible for reduced rate licenses.
-Download the application from the NC Wildlife Resources Commission.
+Please use the following steps to apply:

 - Collect a copy of your DD-214, rating decision narrative or tax abatement letter and bring them with you to the Veterans Services Office.